Installing a Package of Honeybees in New England

 Follow these IMPORTANT STEPS and you will be on your way to becoming a BEEKEEPER!

 - Attach the queen to the center frame, giving the bees access to the screen of the queen cage.
-The bees must have access to the queen in order to feed her and collect her phermones.
+The bees must have access to the queen in order to feed her and collect her pheromones.
+Do not push the screen of queen cage into the comb on the frame.

-- If outside temperatures drop below 20 degrees, consider screening off the entrances and bring the bees into a garage or basement until the temperature warms up.
+- During the first week of installation, if outside temperatures drop below 20 degrees, consider screening off the entrances and bringing the bees into a garage or basement until the temperature warms up.
 The bees need a few days to consume syrup, build comb and establish a cluster.

 - After 2-3 days check for queen release.
-If she has been released, take out the queen cage and make sure the frames are pushed tight together.
+If she has been released, take out the queen cage and make sure the frames are pushed tightly together.
 If she has not been released wait and check every 2 days until release.
 (It should not take more than 5 days to release a queen.)
+If a queen is not released, or is dead in the cage, or no bees are clustered around her, check to make sure the hive does not have a queen that may have been accidently shook into the package.

 - Check frames for eggs 5-7 days after queen has been released.

 - Two weeks after queen release check for a good brood pattern.
-Treat for mites with one Api-Guard (Thymol) tray leaving treatment on for 7-10 days.
+If the pattern is spotty with drones call for a queen replacement.

-- When removing treatment, check brood pattern and make sure bees are drawing out comb properly.
+- Check brood pattern and make sure bees are drawing out comb properly.
 Scrape off any irregular comb being very careful as to not damage the queen if she is around or behind any of the comb you are removing.

-- Once the bees build out 7-8 frames add second brood box.
+- Once the bees build out 7-8 frames (after 4-5 weeks) add second brood box.

-- Once the bees have built out 7 frames in upper brood box add a queen excluder and a honey super.
+- Once the bees have built out 7 frames in upper brood box (3-5 weeks after adding) add a queen excluder and a honey super.

 - If after 7-10 days there is no activity in the honey super, you may remove the excluder.
 Once you see the bees become actively drawing out comb in the honey super, shake all the bees from the honey super into the brood box.
 Put the excluder back on and then the honey super over the excluder.
 You do not want to trap the queen above the queen excluder.

 - We thank you for ordering your bees through New England Beekeeping.
-Contact Rick Reault or Rick Thibault at New England Beekeeping by e-mail (firstname.lastname@example.org) or by phone (978) 957-2233 for any of your Beekeeping questions.
+Contact Rick or Delaney at New England Beekeeping by e-mail (firstname.lastname@example.org) or by phone (978) 957-2233 for any of your Beekeeping questions.